MHS 603: Science Communication Principles (3 Credits) ▾

-This course will provide a rigorous analysis of scientific writing on the sentence and paragraph level.
-Students will master basic principles of effective science writing, both through analyzing previously published scientific writing and through applying these principles in their own writing.
-Students will be developing a short research proposal throughout the course on a topic of their choice.
-The goal is to practice these principles in their own writing, culminating in a small portfolio of their revised work produced in this class.
-Frequent instructor feedback will give students numerous opportunities to further hone their writing skills.
+This course provides an overview of the key principles of inclusive science communication and explore common approaches to communicate science to various audiences, with a particular focus on writing.
+Students will review principles of effective science communication, both through analyzing existing forms of science communication and through applying these principles in their own writing.
+Students will be composing several writing and communication assignments throughout the course on a topic of their choice.
+The goal is to practice science communication principles in their own writing, culminating in a small portfolio of their revised work produced in this class.
+Frequent instructor feedback will give students numerous opportunities to practice communication skills.

-MHS 607: Writing for Scholarly Journals (3 Credits)
+MHS 607: Scientific Writing and Publishing (3 Credits)

 This course will provide students with a comprehensive overview of the process of writing for scholarly journals, focusing on the IMRD (Introduction, Methods, Results, Discussion) format commonly used for empirical work.
 Students will read and analyze articles from a variety of journals, focusing on both form and content of research articles, case studies, meta-analyses, theoretical articles, and book reviews.
 Students will apply the course content to their own writing throughout the course, culminating in a portfolio of their revised work based on extensive instructor feedback.
 Students can use their existing research to produce the various writing assignments during the course and use this as an opportunity to work on submitting an article for publication.